 This unit will give learners a solid grounding in both the principles and the practice of Investigative Biology.
-The focus will be on the gathering, and organisation of knowledge with a particular focus on the testability and refinement of knowledge through experimentation.
+The focus will be on the gathering, and organisation of knowledge with a particular focus on the

 At Advanced Higher level students will need to pass three unit assessments, an external exam and design and carry out a scientific project.
 They will then write a scientific report based on their findings, which also will be externally assessed.